-They amassed an incredible 26 No. 1 hits in the 1980s alone, on their way 33 total on the Billboard Hot Country charts.
+They amassed an incredible 26 No. 1 hits in the 1980s alone, on their way 33 total number ones on the Billboard Hot Country Songs charts.
 So you can understand picking the top 10 Alabama songs isn't easy.
-Heck, any time a band has multiple "greatest hits" albums, it never is. forever's as far
+Heck, any time a band has multiple "greatest hits" albums, it never is.

 Their 1989 album Southern Star may have been their most successful ever.
 The platinum album produced four No. 1 singles, including this gem.
 It helps redefine success and the meaning of wealth.
 And it's the kind of rockin tune that endeared a lot of fans to Alabama songs.

 9. "Love In The First Degree"

 Believe it or not, it took four albums for Alabama to breakthrough.
-But when they did, they did it in a big way.
-And "Tennessee River" off their 1980 album My Home's In Alabama.
+But when they did, they did it in a big way with "Tennessee River," off their 1980 album My Home's In Alabama.
 Written exclusively by Randy Owen, this tune became their first every No. 1 and launched their success.
 It underscores a considerable part of Alabama's overall sound, which is rooted in homeland pride and drawing metaphors between the physical attributes of their home and their preferred way of life.
 Jason Aldean also did a live version of the song on Alabama And Friends.

 7. "The Closer You Get"

 "The Closer You Get" off the album of the same name had a life with a few other artists.
-Exile (whose members wrote it) released the song, as well as Don King, whose version made it to No. 27 on the country charts.
+Exile (whose members wrote it, as well as "Lay Me Down") released the song, as well as Don King, whose version made it to No. 27 on the country charts.
 Rita Coolidge also recorded it for her 1981 album.
 But Alabama's 1983 version gave the song that superstar push it needed, and it remained a fan favorite ever since.